maxdiluca/Adaptive-Touch-Testing/content/post/20-12-01-wowchemy-prize/index.md

 * painful touch
 * virtual touch
 * aging touch
-* patient experience of neuropathy.
+* patient experience of neuropathy

 There will also be Practical demos, Poster sessions, and Lab tours.